SqrtMinusOne/sqrtminusone.github.io/content/stats.md

   <canvas id="chart-messengers-sent-received-per-year" role="img" aria-label="Recorded private messages by direction and year, with sent messages below the axis and received messages above it."></canvas>
 </div>

-And the sent and received number combined, stacked by platfom:
+And here's the combined number of sent and received messages, stacked by platform:

 <div class="charts-wrapper">
   <canvas id="chart-messengers-messenger-per-year" role="img" aria-label="Sent and received messages combined, stacked by messaging platform and year."></canvas>